boisgera/leap/Don't panic!.md

 -- none
 ```

-But there is a better option (pun intended 😉): `Option` instantiates
+But there is a better option (pun intended 😉): `Option` is an instance of
 the [orElse] type class, which means that you can use the operator `<|>`
 like to avoid most of the boilerplate code: